Historiographical Institute: Administrative leadership

-In the years after Sakamoto Tarō, the indefinite term for headship has been revised—three-year terms from 1962-1971, and two-year terms since that time.
+In the years after Sakamoto Tarō, the indefinite term for headship has been revised—three-year terms from 1962 to 1971, and two-year terms since that time.
 The current director of the Institute is Masaharu Ebara.

 Departments of the Institute

 The Institute is composed of five Research Departments, a Library, a Conservation Laboratory, a Center for the Study of Visual Sources, and an Administrative Office.
 Presently, the research staff consists of sixteen professors, seventeen associate professors, and twenty-three research associates.

 The five research departments are: 1.)
 The Department of Ancient Materials, 2.)
 The Department of Medieval Materials, 3.)
 The Department of Early Modern Materials, 4.)
 The Department of Old Documents and Diaries, and 5.)
 The Department of Special Materials.

 The Department of Ancient Materials is engaged in the study of historical materials concerning the Nara, Heian, and Kamakura periods (from the 9th to the 14th century).
 The Department of Medieval Materials is engaged in the study of historical materials concerning the Muromachi and Azuchi-Momoyama periods (from the 14th to the 17th century).
 The Department of Early Modern Materials is engaged in the study of historical materials concerning the Edo (Yedo) period (from the 17th to the 19th century).
 The Department of Old Documents and Diaries is devoted to the study of, obviously, old documents and diaries.
 Finally, the Department of Special Materials is devoted to the study of various special materials including cultural properties, Japanese old-style signatures, historical geography, and overseas materials relating to Japan.